The Letter (Wayne Newton song)

 "The Letter" is a 1992 single by American singer Wayne Newton from his album Moods & Moments.
 The song peaked at number one on Cashbox's Top 100 Country Singles chart in July 1992 and took an additional five months to reach number one on Cashbox's Top 100 Pop Singles chart in December 1992.
-Although the song peaked at number one in Cashbox, "The Letter" did not appear in any of Billboard's charts and was not mentioned at all by Billboard.
+Although the song peaked at number one in Cashbox, "The Letter" did not appear on any of Billboard's charts.

 Background

 In a 1991 interview with Ralph Emery on Nashville Now, Newton revealed that "The Letter" was based on a discarded note written by Elvis Presley in 1976 during his final stay at the Las Vegas Hilton.
 Years after Presley's death, Newton bought Presley's note in June 1991 at a Sotheby's auction for $13,200.
 Newton wrote "The Letter" after receiving requests to provide copies of Presley's note to his fans.
 In the lyrics for "The Letter", Newton sings about Presley's loneliness and includes a word for word reading of Presley's note that he bought at Sotheby's.